 That’s how I found myself staring at a video full of smiling millennials doubting my chances in the job market.
 That’s how I found myself back at the drawing board — which for many days and weeks held not so much as a scratch.

 And then I noticed something.
 Women at my gym were talking about aging.
-I had a lightbulb moment.
-I started searching the Internet for something that spoke to me as an older, urban woman with a strong interest in health and wellness — and I came up with nothing.
-I began to wonder if I had the moxie to create something online with no experience in writing, editing, advertising, social media, or the Big T: technology.
+I had a lightbulb moment and started searching the Internet for something that spoke to me as an older, urban woman with a strong interest in health and wellness.
+Unfortunately, I initially came up with nothing and began to wonder if I had the moxie to create something online with no experience in writing, editing, advertising, social media, or technology.
 Whenever I pushed the idea aside, it popped back up like a ball in a pond.

 As I did more research, I realized there were many women moving through the decades of their 40s, 50s, and 60s, experiencing some of the same struggles I was going through, and they were hungry for content that spoke to them.
 And so, I took a deep breath — and a deep dive into the world of blogs and online magazines.
 Before long, I assembled a team to help me design the site, strategize content, and climb the marketing ropes.